umerdai/Resturant-OS-Frontend/Resturants-Requirments.md

 For the MVP, following features will be implemented:

-following section will a high level implementation along with features to be implemented in each module -Login
+following section will a high level implementation along with features to be implemented in each module (All this will be done for multiple branches as our target 80/20 has 2 branches).
+-Login
 -Signup
--Finnance Dashboard
--Sales
+-Finnance Dashboard (For indivisual and all branches) -Sales (For indivisual and all branches)
-- 2 AI usecases i.e ("Sales forcasting for the upcoming week", "")
+- 2 AI usecases i.e ("Sales forcasting for the upcoming week for multiple branches", "Comparison ")
 - POS
 - Inventory